 The venue will depend on the type of event you’re planning.

-Some common venues for fundraisers include:- Your center
+Some common venues for fundraisers include:- Your facility

 - A local park or recreation center